About the Show

 About the Hosts

-Andrew Sims, age 21, is the lead host and will guide the group of co-hosts through the show.
+Andrew Sims is the lead host and will guide the group of co-hosts through the show.
 He hails from South Jersey and attended Shawnee High School where he produced several shows for their television studio.
 He is now enjoying the warm weather of the West Coast.
 He kindly invites you to visit his personal website to learn more.

-Micah Tannenbaum, age 27, is a Syracuse University graduate and the show's weekly anchorman from the greater New York City area.
+Micah Tannenbaum is a Syracuse University graduate and the show's weekly anchorman from the greater New York City area.
 For each episode he has provided a round-up of the top Harry Potter news stories, and is recognized for his "What's Buggin' Micah" segment.

-Matt Britton, age 23, hails from San Diego.
+Matt Britton hails from San Diego.
 He is currently studying at San Diego University and uses his wits to bring lots of sarcasm and humor to the show.
 Matt has been a MuggleCast transcriber for nearly 2 years now and continues to enjoy both of his show duties.

-Elysa Montfort, age 21, originally from the Washington D.C. area, is spent this past semester studying at Oxford University.
+Elysa Montfort originally from the Washington D.C. area, is spent this past semester studying at Oxford University.
 Elysa is known for her intellectual contributions and keeping the other hosts on their toes with accurate information.

-Mikey Bouchereau is a 25-year-old alum of Cal State Fullerton who currently resides in Kentucky.
+Mikey Bouchereau is an alum of Cal State Fullerton who currently resides in Kentucky.
 He joined the cast when we were in desperate need of a sub co-host one week, and fit in with the rest of us like a glove.
 Now he is a semi-regular on the show.

-Kevin Steck is known as the nerdiest one in the group, a graduate of the University of Connecticut at the age of 24.
+Kevin Steck is known as the nerdiest one in the group, a graduate of the University of Connecticut.
 Kevin was one of the original three co-hosts who founded the show, but unfortunately is no longer a part of the team.